FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 }
 ```

-## Creating sign in for our Vue app
+## Creating sign-in for our Vue app

-We will start creating sign in functionality for our application.
+We will start creating sign-in functionality for our application.
 Our Vue application is empty, mostly because we removed the boilerplate.
 Let's add a heading and a container where we will render different components.

 Inside `client/src/App.vue` add the following: